alstr/cookie-consent-hider/README.md

 # Cookie Consent Hider

-**This add-on hides fixed-position cookie consent dialogues, banners, etc.**
+**This add-on hides fixed-position cookie consent dialogs, banners, etc.**

 ## What it does

-When activated, Cookie Consent Hider searches the page DOM for any elements relating to fixed-position cookie consent dialogues, and adds CSS styling to hide them.
+When activated, Cookie Consent Hider searches the page DOM for any elements relating to fixed-position cookie consent dialogs, and adds CSS styling to hide them.

 No cookies are accepted or rejected by the extension; it simply hides UI elements, so the user can browse the page without having to set any preferences.